Knight Bachelor

 In the British honours system, the title of Knight Bachelor is the basic rank granted to a man who has been knighted by the monarch but not inducted as a member of one of the organised orders of chivalry.

 Knights Bachelor are the most ancient sort of British knight (the rank existed during the 13th-century reign of King Henry III), but Knights Bachelor rank below knights of chivalric orders.
 A man who is knighted is formally addressed as "Sir [First Name] [Surname]" or "Sir [First Name]" and his wife as "Lady [Surname]".

-The designation "Bachelor" in this context conveys the concept of "junior in rank".
+Awards of the knighthood are announced in The Gazette.

+Bachelor in heraldic context means junior in rank.

 Criteria

 Knighthood is usually conferred for public service; amongst its recipients are all male judges of His Majesty's High Court of Justice in England.
 It is possible to be a Knight Bachelor and a junior member of an order of chivalry without being a knight of that order; this situation has become rather common, especially among those recognized for achievements in entertainment.
 For instance, Sir Michael Caine, Sir Billy Connolly, Sir Mo Farah, Sir Michael Gambon, Sir Barry Gibb, Sir Anthony Hopkins, Sir Derek Jacobi, Sir Elton John, Sir Brian May, Sir Roger Daltrey, and Sir Ian McKellen are Commanders of the Most Excellent Order of the British Empire (CBE); Sir Tom Jones, Sir Van Morrison, Sir Cliff Richard, and Sir Patrick Stewart are Officers of the Most Excellent Order of the British Empire (OBE); while Sir Nick Faldo, Sir Lewis Hamilton, Sir Paul McCartney, and Sir Richard Starkey (Ringo Starr) are Members of the Most Excellent Order of the British Empire (MBE).
-None of them would be entitled to use the honorific "Sir" by virtue of their membership of the order alone, but as they are all also Knights Bachelor, they are entitled to preface their names with that title.